-Despite one hundred years of almost continuous effort by many distinguished scientists, there is still no single theory that meets all of these requirements.
+Despite one hundred years of almost continuous effort by many distinguished scientists, there is still no single theory that would meets all of these requirements.
 For example, the best known theory, abbreviated as ECAH, following the names of its creators: Epstein, Carhart, Allegra and Hawley [1, 2], meets the first requirement, completely fails the second.
 The ECAH theory is constructed in two stages.
 We call the first stage the “single particle theory”, since it attempts to account for all of the ultrasound disturbances surrounding just a single particle.
 This stage relates the microscopic properties of both the fluid and particle to the system properties at a “single particle level”.
 The second stage, which we refer to as the “macroscopic theory”, then relates this “single particle level” to the macroscopic level at which we actually obtain our experimental raw data.

 One might ask, is it necessary to develop such a general theory?
 Is it possible to introduce some simplifications, while at the same time providing room for more readily implementing these particle interactions?
 Such simplifications are indeed possible.
-It turns out that there are some quite general peculiarities of ultrasound propagation through colloids that allow us to simplify the theoretical process.
+It turns out that there are some quite general peculiarities of ultrasound propagation through liquid colloids that allow us to simplify the theoretical process.
 Historically these peculiarities prompted the introduction of six different mechanisms of sound interaction with colloids.
 We give here a short heuristic description of them all.

 The “viscous” mechanism is hydrodynamic in nature.
 It is related to the shear waves generated by the particle oscillating in the acoustic pressure field.
 These shear waves appear because of the difference in the densities of the particles and the medium.
 The density contrast causes particle motion with respect to the medium.
 As a result, the liquid layers in the particle vicinity slide relative to each other.
 The non-stationary sliding motion of the liquid near the particle is referred to as the “shear wave”.
-This mechanism is important for acoustics.
-It causes losses of acoustic energy due to shear friction.
-Viscous dissipative losses are dominant for small rigid particles with sizes less than 3 microns, such as oxides, pigments, paints, ceramics, cement, and graphite.
+This mechanism causes losses of acoustic energy due to shear friction.
+Viscous losses are dominant for small rigid particles with sizes less than 3 microns, such as oxides, pigments, paints, ceramics, cement, and graphite.
 The viscous mechanism is closely related to the electrokinetic mechanism which is also associated with the shear waves.

 The “scattering” mechanism is essentially the same as in the case of light scattering.
-Acoustic scattering does not produce dissipation of acoustic energy.
+Acoustic scattering does not produce dissipation of the acoustic energy.
 Particles simply redirect a part of the acoustic energy flow, and as a result this portion of the sound does not reach the receiving sound transducer.
 The scattering mechanism contributes to the overall attenuation, and this contribution is significant for larger particles with a diameter exceeding roughly 3 microns.

 The “structural” mechanism links acoustics with rheology.
 It occurs when particles are joined together in some network.
 Oscillation of these inter-particle bonds can cause additional energy dissipation.